jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Horizontal Pod Autoscaler with Custom Metrics

-Augmenting the HPA with *custom metrics* goes some way in addressing some of the problems, granting greater flexibilty beyond standard K8s metrics such as CPU, and memory use.
+Augmenting the HPA with *custom metrics* goes some way in addressing the problems, granting greater flexibilty beyond standard K8s metrics - which are limited to measurements such as CPU and memory use.
 Custom metrics are user-defined metrics, which can be generated by other applications and integrated with standard K8s metrics.
-The custom metrics approach allows supplying more data to the HPA to use for scaling, allowing a the Cluster Administrator user greater control over the autoscaling process.
+The custom metrics approach allows supplying more data to the HPA to use for scaling, granting a Cluster Administrator user greater control over the autoscaling process.

 This approach does not address all of the problems.
-This approach still relies on the hard-coded HPA scaling algorithm, which can can make a scaling technique using this very complex, or even ultimately could block a certain method entirely.
+This approach still ultimately relies on the hard-coded HPA scaling algorithm, which can can make a scaling technique using this very complex, or even ultimately could block a certain method entirely.
 The custom metrics style of autoscaling has an added overhead in complexity, with third-party adapters and applications required to generate, collect and feed the custom metrics into the K8s metrics API.
 This requires more maintenance, configuration and understanding of a variety of systems to augment the K8s cluster.

 ### Agones Fleet Autoscaler